Surname:

 John joined the Cameron Highlanders.
 He was the Battalion Piper and prior to the war he was an enthusiastic member of Kingussie Town Pipe Band and the Cameron Territorial Pipe Band.

-He worked as a gamekeeper at Pitmain Estate, Kingussie.
+He worked for Mr Gregory at Bogside and prior to enlistment he worked as a gamekeeper at Mr Fletcher’s (Rosehaugh) Pitmain Estate, Kingussie.

 William Cheyne, John’s brother, (Pte 7th Seaforth Highlanders) was presumed killed in the Battle of Arras on 11 April 1917 and commemorated at the Arras Memorial.
 He was also believed to have been a gamekeeper.